The state of play at Sheffield United on transfer deadline day as more talks take place

-Sheffield United: Liverpool talks, Serie A negotiations and a possible u-turn on transfer deadline day
+Sheffield United: Liverpool talks, Brentford, Serie A negotiations and a possible u-turn on transfer deadline day

 Sheffield United hope to be active in the transfer market before tonight’s deadline.